camunda/camunda-docs-manual/content/reference/rest/task/local-variables/get-local-task-variables.md

 ---

-Retrieves all variables of a given task.
+Retrieves all variables of a given task by id.

 # Method